elephantscale/es-training-new/DDDM/slides/4-DDDM-Case-Study-Google.md

 According to the findings, a high-scoring manager displayed the following eight characteristics:
  *  a good coach
  *  empowers the team, does not micromanage
- *  expresses interest / concern for team members’ success and personal wellbeing
+ *  expresses interest / concern for team members' success and personal wellbeing
  *  productive and results-oriented
  *  a good communicator – listens and shares information
  *  helps with career development